usrshare/snescityeditor/README.md

 # Bugs

-The program only performs a simplified compression routine on maps when importing them into the game.
+**SNES**: The program only performs a simplified compression routine on maps when importing them into the game.
 This means that a complex map, including lots of buildings or complex river/forest patterns, might be impossible to import back.

 The program doesn't report every single error when importing a map.
 If the map is malformed, it might result in a glitched city in the game.

 It only modifies the city map and none of the other variables, so it might cause glitches when replacing a city map that already had buildings/citizens/etc.

+# Acknowledgments

+**NES**: Information on how the data in the SRAM file is located is, in part, based on [Cah4e3](http://cah4e3.shedevr.org.ru/)'s disassembly of the game.

 # Disclaimer

-The program probably won't cause your computer to melt, but there's no definitive evidence it can't.
+The program shouldn't cause your computer to melt, but there's no definitive evidence it can't.
 Use it at your own risk.